 What about typical trick or treat activities?

-For those who hand out treats, try to do this as a touchless system.
+For those who hand out treats, you still should consider a touchless system.
 Some people have created genius contraptions to shoot candy through tubes and other tricks, but this can be as simple as spreading the candy across a table and allowing the children to pick a candy that has been spaced across the display by an adult with clean hands.
 This year we still have many little ghouls and goblins who are under 12 and haven’t been cleared for vaccination.

 Should costumes be different this year?

-If you choose to trick or treat though, the costume must include a mask.
-The Centers for Disease Control and Prevention reminds us that a classic scary mask made of plastic or rubber is not enough.
-Ensure that kids wear an actual two-layer fabric or medical grade mask like most children are wearing to school these days.
-So, yes, children should enjoy and show off their costume but should make sure to wear a protective face covering if they are going out trick or treating.
+When trick or treating, the safest option is to put your child in a mask.
+The CDC reminds us that a classic scary mask made of plastic or rubber is not the same as an actual two-layer fabric or medical grade mask like many children are wearing to school these days.
+So, yes, children should enjoy and show off their costume and the safest practice is to wear a protective face covering if they are going out trick or treating.

 - Resist the urge to eat candy before returning home from trick or treating.
 It should be a rule to not snack while trick or treating.
 This will allow the kids to clean their hands before eating and will allow mom and dad to inspect the candy before it is opened.

-- Last but not least … enjoy that candy in moderation and make sure that the little ones are brushing those teeth before bedtime.
-Even after parents suggest slowing down on gobbling up all the candy, I am sure that many of us will sleep in on Sunday morning and wake up to find a sugared-up kid with a pile of wrappers nearby.
+- Finally … enjoy that candy in moderation and make sure that the little ones are brushing those teeth before bedtime.
+Even after, parents should suggest slowing down on gobbling up all the candy before heading off to school on Monday.

 On Call for All Kids is a weekly series featuring Johns Hopkins All Children's Hospital experts.
 Visit HopkinsAllChildrens.org/Stories each Monday for the latest report.
 You also can explore more advice from Patrick Mularoni, M.D., or download our free Pocket Doc app, which features a symptom checker, parenting advice and other tools for staying in touch with us.